vitalyisaev2/rbfopt-go/README.md

 Modern optimization algorithms try to avoid the computation of the derivative and gradient of a cost function.
-Plecoptera is based on one of these tools - [RBFOpt](https://github.com/coin-or/rbfopt).
+Rbfopt-go is based on one of these tools - [RBFOpt](https://github.com/coin-or/rbfopt).
 If you're interested, please read either RBFOpt [brief annotation](https://developer.ibm.com/open/projects/rbfopt/), or [full whitepaper](http://www.optimization-online.org/DB_FILE/2014/09/4538.pdf).

 ## Architecture

-Plecoptera consists of two parts:
+Rbfopt-go consists of two parts:

 * Python script wrapping RBFopt.
 * Go library hiding the details of external optimizer work from clients.